-For PRC and HK subsidiaries, the subsidiaries contribute to defined contribution retirement schemes which are available to all employees.
+For the Company's subsidiaries incorporated in the People's Republic of China ("PRC") and Hong Kong, the subsidiaries contribute to defined contribution retirement schemes which are available to all employees.
 Contributions to the schemes by the Group and employees are calculated as a percentage of employees' basic salaries.
 The retirement benefit scheme cost charged to profit or loss represents contributions payable by the subsidiaries to the funds.